aaronbloomfield/ics/uva/old/syllabus-summer-2024.md

 ### Course Staff ###

 - [Aaron Bloomfield](https://www.cs.virginia.edu/~asb) / aaron at virginia dot edu.
 Office: Rice Hall, room 402.
-Office hours TBA
-- TAs TBA
+Office hours are the hour before class starts (9:30 am - 10:30 am), and by appointment

 ### Course Info ###

-- Lecture: Tu/Th 9:30-10:45 in ...
+- Lecture: M/Tu/W/Th/F 10:30-12:15 in Rice 340
 - Coordination is through the Canvas workspace at [here](https://canvas.its.virginia.edu/courses/107451)
 - Email: none; fill out a support request instead; the link is on the Canvas landing page
 - Due to the fact that the course meets every day, announcements will be done through the [daily announcements slide set](daily-announcements.html#/) rather than the Canvas announcements tool